 Policy 6L.
 The Phase I curriculum includes opportunities for students to become life-long learners by integrating information management skills into their learning using state-of-the-art information technology.
 This includes researching, organizing, evaluating, and applying information to solve clinical problems and determine treatment effectiveness.

 Policy 6M.
-Proposed changes in curricular design and delivery must be approved by the Curriculum Committee, incorporate best practices supported by educational research findings, and take into consideration the impact of such changes on other components of the curriculum.
+Proposed changes in curricular design, delivery and assessment must be approved by the Curriculum Committee, incorporate best practices supported by educational research findings, and take into consideration the impact of such changes on other components of the curriculum.

 Policies Related to Phase II and Phase III: